 cerebrospinal fluid (CSF) leak

-All operations on the ethmoid sinuses carry a rare chance of causing a leak of cerebrospinal fluid (the fluid that surrounds the brain).
-The risk of cerebrospinal fluid leakage is generally higher when ethmoid sinus surgery is performed through the nose rather than through an external incision.
-However, because the endoscope used allows for improved vision, the risk of this complication is likely to be reduced.
-If this rare complication occurs, it creates a potential pathway for infection, potentially leading to meningitis (inflammation of the brain).
+If this rare complication occurs, it creates a potential pathway for infection, which can lead to meningitis (inflammation of the brain).
 A cerebrospinal fluid leak may prolong your stay in the hospital and may require more surgery to repair.

 Although extremely rare, there have been reports of vision loss after endoscopic sinus surgery.
 In addition, temporary or prolonged double vision has been reported after endoscopic sinus treatment in some patients.